-- 2. The EUT complies with IEEE 802.11g standards and backwards compatible with IEEE 802.11b products. - 3.
-The EUT operates in the 2.4GHz frequency spectrum with throughput of up to 54Mbps. - 4.
-This EUT is capable of providing data rates of up to 108Mbps in Turbo Mode depending upon reception quality. - 5.
+1. The EUT complies with IEEE 802.11g standards and backwards compatible with IEEE 802.11b products.

+The EUT operates in the 2.4GHz frequency spectrum with throughput of up to 54Mbps.
 Normal operating condition of the EUT shall be plugged into the notebook.
-Then the property of the EUT shall be complied with the portable device according to the FCC 2.1093. - 6.
-The above EUT information was declared by manufacturer and for more detailed features description, please refer to the manufacturer's specifications or User's Manual.
+Then the property of the EUT shall be complied with the portable device according to the FCC 2.1093.

+4. The above EUT information was declared by manufacturer and for more detailed features description, please refer to the manufacturer's specifications or User's Manual.